 When you take these fees into account, Optimum’s initial pricing seems like much less of a bargain.
 You do always have the option to use your own/previous equipment to try to save, but this typically limits the features provided with the service.
 Don’t forget that other cable providers tuck these charges in, as well.
 Optimum’s pricing is in-line with the rest of the reviewed providers with their surcharges.
 What we’d like to see more of from every cable provider is upfront pricing that includes non-negotiable fees instead of listing them after the fact.
 Out of the brands reviewed, DISH had the fewest additional fees.

-Cablevision’s packages are competitive in channel count and don’t require a contract.
+Optimum’s packages are competitive in channel count and don’t require a contract.

 Average cost and average price make this a reasonable decision.